jazzband/djangorestframework-simplejwt/README.rst

   A ``datetime.timedelta`` object which specifies how long sliding tokens are valid to prove authentication.
 This ``timedelta`` value is added to the current UTC time during token generation to obtain the token's default "exp" claim value.
-More about this in the "Token types" section below.
+More about this in the "Sliding tokens" section below.

 SLIDING_TOKEN_REFRESH_LIFETIME
   A ``datetime.timedelta`` object which specifies how long sliding tokens are valid to be refreshed.
 This ``timedelta`` value is added to the current UTC time during token generation to obtain the token's default "exp" claim value.
-  More about this in the "Token types" section below.
+  More about this in the "Sliding tokens" section below.

 SLIDING_TOKEN_REFRESH_EXP_CLAIM
   The claim name that is used to store the exipration time of a sliding token's refresh period.
-More about this in the "Token types" section below.
+More about this in the "Sliding tokens" section below.

 Token types
 -----------